Russian swimmer Rylov banned for appearing at Putin rally

 Rylov was the star of Russia’s swim team at the Olympics in Tokyo last year with two gold medals.

-His ban began Wednesday and covers any international competition.
+His ban began on Wednesday and covers any international competition.
 The effect on Rylov is likely to be mostly symbolic since FINA also extended its decision to exclude competitors from Russia and its ally Belarus from all international events for the remainder of 2022.
+He also lost a sponsorship deal with Speedo last month.

-FINA previously banned Russia and Belarus from the world championships in Hungary and June and July but left it possible for them to enter other events.
+FINA previously banned Russia and Belarus from the world championships in Hungary in June but left it possible for them to enter other events.
 At the time, FINA said Russia planned to boycott all international events anyway, something Russia denied.
 That position has now been clarified.

-“The Bureau also confirmed its position that Russian and Belarusian athletes and officials will not be invited to any FINA event through the end of 2022,” FINA said Thursday.
+“The bureau also confirmed its position that Russian and Belarusian athletes and officials will not be invited to any FINA event through the end of 2022,” FINA said on Thursday.
 FINA’s remit covers a range of aquatic sports including swimming, diving, water polo and artistic swimming.

+International Olympic Committee President Thomas Bach indicated he backs disciplinary measures against athletes such as Rylov.

+“The IOC president made it clear that the IOC supports sanctions against anybody in the Olympic community who is in support of the war, and continues to monitor the situation,” the IOC said on Friday in a statement on a meeting Bach held with Ukrainian sports officials.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports